peterdanulf/reviewer/README.md

 ### "No compatible picker found" error

-Install at least one of the supported pickers: fzf-lua, telescope.nvim, or snacks.nvim.
+Install at least one of the supported pickers: fzf-lua, telescope.nvim,.nvim.

 ### No PRs showing up